New Dynamical Degrees of Freedom from Invertible Transformations: Adding Degrees of Freedom to Non-Relativistic Free Particle

 These conditions imply that the gauge function $\epsilon(t)$ should vanish at the boundaries along with its time derivative $\dot\epsilon(t)$.
 Hence, one cannot make a residual gauge transformation to eliminate $c_0$.
 Therefore, the number of initial data needed to specify the motion is four and the number of DoF is two.
 We will confirm this conclusion in the next section.
 But before going there, it is important to stress that the presence of time derivatives in the transformation \eqref{eq: ex1: transformation} is only important if accompanied with the singularity of the Jacobian.
 Indeed, one can easily check that transformation

-does not change the number of DoF or dynamics.
+neither changes the number of DoF nor dynamics.
 On the other hand, singular transformations without time derivatives are also trivial and do not change dynamics.
 For instance, this is the case for

+The transformed action \eqref{eq: ex1: first transformed action} clearly describes a higher derivative theory in the field $\phi$.
+Therefore our first step is to reduce the order of derivatives by introducing a constraint so that the Lagrangian becomes